lucadibello/mmkp/README.md

 ## Scripts

-Notice: Be careful, you have to build `mmkp` and `verifier` before running the scripts and the resultants executables must be in the default directory `./cmake-build-debug/`.
+> Notice: Be careful, you have to build `mmkp` and `verifier` before running the scripts and the compiled executables must be in the default directory `./cmake-build-debug/`.

 ### Start MMKP